golotibza/golotibza/README.md

 ---

-< “My purpose is to build tech that strengthens justice, not replaces it, empowers legal practitioners, and secure the client’s rights — one line of code at a time.”
+< "My mission is to create technology that upholds justice (not replaces it), empowers legal professionals, and protects clients' rights...one line of code at a time."
- — *Tebatso Gololo* ⚖️/>
+ — *Tebatso Gololo* ⚖️ />